 In divorce mediation, both spouses work together to determine every aspect of their divorce agreement, including the division of property, the determination of child custody and child support, and whether alimony will be paid.
 This approach is much more collaborative than the typical litigated divorce, which can become quite adversarial.
 A neutral third party, known as the mediator, helps the spouses stay on track and reach an agreement.
 Although divorce mediation does not require a divorce lawyer, you can consult a lawyer at any time to ensure that your rights are being upheld and that you are getting the result you want.

 The divorce process can be an extremely difficult and emotional time, but you don’t have to go through it alone.
-At Schierer & Ritchie, our Peoria divorce lawyers are here to help you through this challenging period in your life.
+At Schierer & Ritchie, our divorce lawyers in Peoria IL are here to help you through this challenging period in your life.

 We take pride in our skill, experience, and compassion, and can guide you through a full range of family law issues.
 We can help you learn your legal rights, explore your options, and get started building a happy and secure future.
 We invite you to contact our offices today to set up a free initial consultation.